bigbrett/meta-wscryptohw/README.md

     /path/to/yocto/meta-yocto-bsp \
     /path/to/yocto/meta-xilinx
     /path/to/yocto/meta-xilinx-tools
-    /path/to/yocto/meta-wssha256 \
+    /path/to/yocto/meta-wscryptohw \
     "
 ```
-The output kernel driver binary can be found at `${WORKDIR}/wssha256kern.ko` and should be automatically installed in your image's /lib/modules folder.
+The output kernel driver binaries can be found at `${WORKDIR}/ws<METHOD>.ko`, where <METHOD> is one of the following crypto methods: aes, sha256, or rsa.
+The module should be automatically installed in your image's /lib/modules folder.
 If you can't find it, try the following:
 ```
-bitbake -e wssha256-mod| grep ^WORKDIR //first find the value of ${WORKDIR}
+bitbake -e ws<METHOD>-mod | grep ^WORKDIR //first find the value of ${WORKDIR}
-find ${WORKDIR} -name "wssha256kern.ko"
+find ${WORKDIR} -name "ws<METHOD>kern.ko"
 ```
 # 2. Testing the Kernel Driver
-The wssha256-mod kernel driver (wssha256kern.ko) contains a self-checking test program that can be run in userspace to test the correct operation of the driver.
-The test program is included in the recipe wssha256test.
-The test recipe should be automatically built after the wssha256 layer is added to your build.
-The output files are located at `${WORKDIR}/wssha256test`, or at `${WORKDIR}/image/usr/bin/wssha256test`.
-See the `wssha256test_${PV}.bb` file if you are unsure.
+Each kernel driver (ws<METHOD>.ko) contains a self-checking test program that can be run in userspace to test the correct operation of the driver.
+The test program is included in the recipe ws<METHOD>test The test recipe should be automatically built after the layer is added to your build.
+The output files are located at `${WORKDIR}/ws<METHOD>test`, or at `${WORKDIR}/image/usr/bin/ws<METHOD>test`.
+See the `ws<METHOD>test_${PV}.bb` file if you are unsure.

-If the wssha256test recipe is not added to your build for some reason, you can manually build it using the command `bitbake wssha256test`
+If the test recipe is not added to your build for some reason, you can manually build it using the command `bitbake ws<METHOD>test`

 # 3. Misc

 Currently, the driver has the base address of the peripheral hard-coded, and does not use the built in device tree.
 It works, however could use much improvement.
 I'm sure there are many a lurking oops.
 There is also the possibility of using a linux device driver framework.

 # 4. TODO
-1. IOCTL to check if the hardware device is ready (or interrupt support)
-2. Integrate linux device tree support and structures (linux/of.h I think..)
+1. Integrate linux device tree support and structures (linux/of.h I think..)
-3. Create helper functions to abstract away the different ways we might want to use the hardware blocks
+2. Create helper functions to abstract away the different ways we might want to use the hardware blocks

 # 5. Notes
 Below are a series of notes to myself.
 They probably will mean nothing to you.